pravega/pravega/cli/admin/README.md

 ```
 ./bin/pravega-admin
 ```
-You will see an output related to the default configuration parameters available at `conf/admin-cli.properties`.
-The values can be changed at the properties file (`conf/admin-cli.properties`), or use `config set property=...` to change the value.
+The config values can be changed at the `conf/admin-cli.properties` to permanently change the config, or use `config set property=...` to change temporarily change the config for command line session only.
-(you may want to change this file according to your setting):
+The initial configuration:
 ```
 Pravega Admin CLI.